Rollout Then Optimize: A One-Step Newton Refinement of Learned Policies for Nonlinear Model Predictive Control: Trajectory tracking with a quadcopter

-We adopt the RL policy obtained via PPO that is available in \texttt{safe-control-gym} for the specified quadcopter model and tracking task.
+\paragraph*{Reinforcement-learning policy} We adopt the RL policy obtained via PPO that is available in \texttt{safe-control-gym} for the specified quadcopter model and tracking task.
+The policy input consists of the current state $s_t$ and the state reference to track one-step forward, i.e., $x^o_{t+1}$.
+The RL policy has been trained by minimizing the stage cost of the MPC~\eqref{ocp: drone example}.
+A training episode of the RL policy is truncated in case of constraint violations and incurs a higher cost.
+Hence, we promote safer but potentially suboptimal trajectories.
 From the stochastic PPO policy parameterized as Gaussian, we consider the predicted mean value to obtain a deterministic policy, denoted here as PPO-RL.
 The PPO-RL policy is a fully-connected neural network with one hidden layer with 128 elements and $\tanh$ activation functions.
-The policy has been trained using \texttt{PyTorch}.
-For interfacing with \texttt{acados} and for runtime comparisons, RL-PPO has been converted into a \texttt{CasADi} expression using \texttt{L4CasADi}~\cite{Salzmann2024}.